View Current

 (8) Materials produced with the intent to communicate information to audiences relating to the University's reputation, expertise, activities, achievements or offerings must comply with the University's Brand Guidelines.

-(9) Creation and distribution of marketing and communication materials without appropriate approval constitutes a breach of the Code of Conduct or Staff Code of Conduct and the delegations of authority (see Delegations Register), and may be subject to disciplinary action.
+(9) Creation and distribution of marketing and communication materials without appropriate approval constitutes a breach of the Student Code of Conduct or Staff Code of Conduct and the delegations of authority (see Delegations Register), and may be subject to disciplinary action.

 (10) Staff must use the University's logo, email signature or corporate stationery (including business cards) in their capacity as an employee of the University.